ivmai/libatomic_ops/doc/README_details.txt

         Atomically 'xor' value into *addr. int compare_and_swap(volatile AO_t * addr, AO_t old_val, AO_t new_val)
-        Atomically compare *addr to old_val, and replace *addr by new_val if the first comparison succeeds.
-Returns nonzero if the comparison succeeded and *addr was updated.
+        Atomically compare *addr to old_val, and replace *addr by new_val if the first comparison succeeds; returns nonzero if the comparison succeeded and *addr was updated; cannot fail spuriously.
 AO_t fetch_compare_and_swap(volatile AO_t * addr, AO_t old_val, AO_t new_val)
-        Atomically compare *addr to old_val, and replace *addr by new_val if the first comparison succeeds; returns the original value of *addr.
+        Atomically compare *addr to old_val, and replace *addr by new_val if the first comparison succeeds; returns the original value of *addr;
+        cannot fail spuriously.
 AO_TS_VAL_t test_and_set(volatile AO_TS_t * addr)
         Atomically read the binary value at *addr, and set it.
 AO_TS_VAL_t is an enumeration type which includes two values AO_TS_SET and